What is the tax position when I take money from my pension flexibly?

 Your pension provider might allow you to take what you like, when you like from your pension (as long as you meet certain requirements such as the minimum pension age).
 But they are not obliged to do so; so even though the tax rules allow flexibility, the options from your own pension provider might be limited.
 You might then be able to move your pension savings to another provider to get more flexible options, but this could also come at a cost.

 After your death, your beneficiaries may be able to keep taking money flexibly from your remaining pension pot.
 See What happens to my pension after I die? below.

-It may become less common for people to use their pension savings to buy an annuity, but this could still be an option for some.
+Since the introduction of pension flexibility, fewer people use their pension savings to buy an annuity, but this remains an option for some.

 The minimum pension age (the earliest age from which you can take money from your pension) is 55 for most people.
 Some public sector schemes are excepted from this rule, such as those for firefighters, police and the armed forces.
 People working in certain professions such as sports people, ballet dancers and deep-sea divers also have special exemptions.
 Some people will be allowed to retire early due to ill-health.

 An annuity is a way of taking a regular income.
-It is normally paid for the rest of your life, but can be for a fixed period.
-It means that you hand over your capital to an insurance company (not necessarily the same one you saved up your pension pot with) and in return they promise to pay you a guaranteed income stream.
+You hand over your pension savings to an insurance company (not necessarily the same one you saved up your pension pot with) and in return they promise to pay you a guaranteed income stream.

-‘Defined benefit’ or ‘final salary’ pensions are a type of workplace pension which provide benefits based on your salary from your employer and length of time as a member of the scheme.
-The amount is determined by the rules of your pension scheme.
+‘Defined benefit’ or ‘final salary’ pensions are a type of workplace pension which provide benefits based on your salary from your employer and the length of time you were employed there as a member of the scheme.
+The amount of pension you receive is determined by the rules of your pension scheme.